dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 Sticking to an older javaScript spec will help to assure that what it is that you are making will work on a larger range of clients.
 The javaScript array foreach method is an ECMA rev5 spec javaScript feature, so using it without any polyfill of sorts is fairly safe these days.
 However if for some reason you do want to push backward support back even farther there are of course other options that are yet even older and safer.
 Again I do tend to like sticking to while loops, but not just for this reason, more on why that is later.

 In any case taking a moment to understand browser support for a native, or user space option for looping over the contents of a collection is an essential part of making smart informed decisions with the use of javascript array foreach and in general.
-The array for each method is a good choice in this regard, however a while loop would of course be an even better option becuase support for that of course goe back even farther.
+The array for each method is a good choice in this regard, however a while loop would of course be an even better option because support for that of course goes back even farther.

 ## 2 - javaScript forEach and other basic examples of similar array prototype methods

 So there is the Array forEach method, but there are other array prototype methods like map, filter and reduce.
+The javaScript array forEach prototype method is very generic, some of these other options might be better choices when it comes to the nature of what it is that you need to do when looping over the full contents of an array.
 In this section I will be going over some quick examples of these array prototype method options.

 ### 2.1 - First off javaScripts forEach array prototype method